KazumaDesu/gen-iii-event-patcher/READMEs/README-KANTO-REGION.md

 * A compatible ROM, which currently includes:
   * Any English FireRed (Other non-Japanese copies may or may not work)
   * Any English LeafGreen (Other non-Japanese copies may or may not work)
-* A flash cart, or a method of restoring save data to an original cartridge
+* A flash cartridge, or a method of restoring save data to an original cartridge

 ## Usage
 \[\[TODO\]\]